DaneSirois/session-socket/README.md

 ***
 ## session.addPlugin([*name*], [*plugin*]):
-This method takes a plugin name and object as parameters and stores it on the `session` object.
+This method takes a name and either an object or function as parameters and stores it on the `session` object.

 It's a convenience method that let's you write and store custom session/user related plugins on the library.